The Full Frame

 An Image of My Photoscape

-by daniel on Nov.12, 2009, under Journal, Photography
+by on Nov.12, 2009, under Journal, Photography

 I came across Ken Rockwell’s site looking for reviews of a Zeiss 50mm 1.4 that I was contemplating buying and stumbled again upon his article explaining the “Seven Levels of Photographers,” a pretty clever satire that’s roughly a cross between the Buddhist cycles of reincarnation and Dante’s Inferno’s seven circles of hell.
 Rockwell encourages photographers to focus on creating pictures instead of focusing primarily on what type of equipment they have.